 Why Do You Have to Make an Amends List?

-Many of us feel as though we have spent our lives sacrificing ourselves to help an alcoholic.
-As we make a list of people we have harmed in order to complete the 8th Step of Alanon, it is not unusual to feel resentful towards the alcoholic and other people in our lives.
+By the time we go to Al-Anon, many of us feel as though we have spent our lives sacrificing ourselves to help an alcoholic.
+When we make a list of people we have harmed in order to complete the 8th Step of Al-Anon, it is not unusual to feel resentful towards the alcoholic and other people in our lives.
 After everything we have done for them, now we are being asked to make a list of the people WE have harmed, and become willing to make amends to them.
 Who have we harmed, you may be asking?
 Why should I have to make amends to anyone?
 So what if I have gotten angry with the alcoholic, screamed at him, or said hurtful things?
-Didn't he deserve it?
-Haven’t I baled him out of problem after problem?
+Didn't he or she deserve it?
+Haven’t I bailed the alcoholic out of problem after problem?
 Where would he be without me?
-Becoming ready to make amends to the alcoholic, and anyone else we have hurt, is an important part of our healing process.

-Sometimes members of Alanon call the 8th and 9th steps “keeping our side of the street clean.”
-This means that just because some of the people on our list owe amends to us, does not mean we should postpone making amends to them.
+Sometimes members of Al-Anon call the 8th and 9th steps “keeping our side of the street clean.”
+This means that even if some of the people on our list owe amends to us, that does not mean we should postpone making amends to them.
 We are only interested in making ourselves feel better.
 We cannot control how they respond.

 Below you'll learn about the types of people who should be on your list.